Why outdoor play is important

 Outdoor play helps your baby learn about different surroundings and can make him feel more comfortable with the world around him.
 Some ideas for outdoor play with your baby include:

-- having tummy time on a blanket or towel
+- enjoying tummy time on a blanket, towel or picnic rug

 - crawling on grass, under outdoor furniture or through old boxes